What Is Your Emotional Type?

 If so, try this:

-* Protect your sensitivities.
+- Protect your sensitivities.
 Make a list of your top five most emotionally rattling situations, then formulate a plan for handling them so you don't get caught in a panic.
 For instance, take your own car places so you don't get trapped in social situations.
-(For more strategies see my previous blog "Are You an Empath?")
+(For more strategies see my previous post, "Are You an Empath?")

 Type #3.
 The Rock: Strong and Silent Type